-Guideline 9 - Bicycle, Pedestrian and Transit
+WHEREAS, the Commission further finds that the proposal meets the intent of Guideline 9.- Bicycle, Pedestrian and Transit.
 Pedestrian movement is enhanced in the proposed development with a combination of carefully planned parking and related access points that respect pedestrian movement.
 An internal network of sidewalks proposed to connect to the existing sidewalks along the street right of ways greatly enhances movement into and around the subject property.
 Existing sidewalks will be maintained and / or enhanced at the perimeter of the site.

-Bicycle racks will be provided for resident use in strategic placed locations and storage amenities for bicycles and related equipment will be provided for in the proposed development plan.
+Bicycle racks will be provided for resident use in strategic placed locations and storage amenities for bicycles and related equipment will be provided for in the proposed development plan; and

-Livability and Environment

-Guideline 10 - Flooding and Stormwater Guideline 11 - Water Quality
+WHEREAS, the Commission further finds that the proposal meets the intent of Guideline 10.- Flooding and Stormwater and Guideline 11 - Water Quality.
 Land Design and Development, the civil engineer for the project, will work with the Metropolitan Sewer District (MSD) to create a plan that effectively manages and treats stormwater.
 On site storm water detention is planned and will mitigate any issues related to the potential for flooding from the subject property.
 The site contains a great deal of open space and landscaped area, accounting for approximately seventy six thousand square feet of area or an estimated twenty percent of the site.
 There is a necessary balance of required parking and impervious lot coverage and the development strives to minimize the impervious areas while satisfying the need for accommodating vehicles on site.

-It is a goal of the development to find opportunities to enhance the management of storm waters by incorporating underground detention, cisterns, possible roof gardens and the like in effort to make the project a demonstration site for sustainable design, where possible and appropriate.
+It is a goal of the development to find opportunities to enhance the management of storm waters by incorporating underground detention, cisterns, possible roof gardens and the like in effort to make the project a demonstration site for sustainable design, where possible and appropriate; and

-Guideline 12 - Air Quality
+WHEREAS, the Commission further finds that the proposal meets the intent of Guideline 12 - Air Quality.
 The project under consideration will strive to reduce and / or minimize the level of air pollution by a series of measures, several of which have been mentioned previously in other guideline sections of this document.
 Traffic patterns on and around the site will be managed, via proposed curb cuts and access points which will facilitate the flow into and out of the site and minimize or alleviate potential traffic congestion.
 To the extent possible, utilization of mass transit will be enhanced and encouraged for residents of project.
 Sidewalks will be maintained and enhanced in the right of way and pedestrian walkability shall be facilitated by a series of new on site sidewalks that connect to the existing public system.
-Landscape amenities and plantings will also reduce the impact from air born particulates.
+Landscape amenities and plantings will also reduce the impact from air born particulates; and

-Guideline 13 - Landscape Character
+WHEREAS, the Commission further finds that the proposal meets the intent of Guideline 13 - Landscape Character.
 In an effort to enhance the existing landscape character, the proposed site plan provides for approximately eight percent of the parking area to be landscaped (fifteen thousand square feet of area).
 A tree canopy is provided along the perimeter of the site and strategically placed landscape materials shall be provided throughout the open space areas.
 Appropriate landscape design standards shall be adhered to in the proposed site plan, incorporating the use of native and indigenous plant materials in an appropriate manner.
-A buffer shall be developed along the western boundary with the rail corridor.
+A buffer shall be developed along the western boundary with the rail corridor; and